ncsa/ncsa_system_documentation/docs/source/getting-started/data-transfer.rst

 Data Transfer
 ---------------

-At some point, you will need to transfer data/files to or from the cluster.
-There are several ways to transfer data to or from the cluster, two tools (sftp and Globus) will be outlined here.
-For more information and options for transferring data, see `Transferring Files <https://docs.ncsa.illinois.edu/en/latest/common/transfer.html>`_.
+At some point, you will need to transfer data/files to/from the cluster.
+There are several ways to transfer data, but two tools (sftp and Globus) will be outlined here.
+For more information about transferring data, including additional transfer methods, see `Transferring Files <https://docs.ncsa.illinois.edu/en/latest/common/transfer.html>`_.

 Secure File Transfer Protocol (sftp)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~